Through The Fibro Fog

 Add all the ingredients to your blender.
 Blend to a thick smoothie (image 4), adjusting with ice to taste.
 Pour into your glasses and serve immediately.

 • Fresh and frozen mango both work well for this smoothie.
-If using frozen the smoothie will likely be thicker and perhaps require a little less mango, and a bit more pomegranate juice.
+If using frozen fruit, the smoothie will likely be thicker and perhaps require a little less mango, and a bit more pomegranate juice.

 • Extracting the seeds from a pomegranate is a messy business!
 Use a small spoon and definitely don't wear a white t-shirt when doing it . . .